The Best Thing I Never Got

 If it fell through, I’d be the idiot who cried "New Life!" for nothing.

-After we moved, I did what scared people usually do: I broke my promise to myself.
-I dusted off the ‘ol resume and chased after jobs that looked good on paper but felt like hypocrisy once I tried them on.
+After we moved, I immediately broke my promise to myself.
+I dusted off the ‘ol resume and chased after jobs that looked good on paper.
+Safe jobs.
+Managerial titles, mostly, trying to justify my hard-won degree.

 Eventually, there was only one thing left to do: the thing I’d already been doing in the shadows for years: write.

-I built a life.
+I built a good life.

 Today, I’m busier than I’ve ever been, but it’s the good kind of busy.

 Is it easy?
+Hell no, it’s work, real work.

 But it’s worth it.

-I learned that rejection isn’t the enemy, and sometimes "no" is the best gift you can get.
+I learned that rejection isn’t the enemy, and sometimes, "no" is the best gift you can get.
 Because the God's honest truth is, if I had gotten that promotion, I know exactly what would’ve happened.

 Instead, every email I send, every project I finish, every family dinner filled with chaos and laughter—it’s all proof that I'm where I'm supposed to be right now.

-💬 Recommended Reading
+Recommended Reading